AlekseyYuryev/java/cf/xrs/README.md

 ### Simple and Lightweight

-XRS was built to implement the JAX-RS 2.0 specification while keeping the internal complexity as low as feasable.
+XRS was built to implement the [JAX-RS v2.0 Specification][jax-rs-spec] while keeping the internal complexity as low as feasable.
 Static state is used for but one use-case, so it is never a challenge to debug the path of a request or a response.

-Existing solutions such as [Jersey](https://jersey.java.net/), [JBoss RESTEasy](http://resteasy.jboss.org/), [Restlet](https://restlet.com/), [Apache CXF](http://cxf.apache.org/), [Apache Wink](https://wink.apache.org/) and others are challenging to work with, because they are bloated, buggy, and are not pure to the JAX-RS specification.
+Existing solutions such as [Jersey][jersey], [JBoss RESTEasy][RESTeasy], [Restlet][restlet], [Apache CXF][apache-cxf], [Apache Wink][apache-wink] and others are challenging to work with, because they are bloated, buggy, and are not pure to the JAX-RS specification.
 Many people experience unnecessary pains using existing JAX-RS implementations, specifically related to debugging.
 Debugging of JAX-RS servers is difficult because of the high internal complexity of the implementation.

 ### Minimum Dynamic Invocation